kar288/carmelaacevedo/README.md

 # Portfolio and other applications

-This github repository contains all code related to my [www.carmelaacevedo.com portfolio].
+This github repository contains all code related to my [portfolio](http://www.carmelaacevedo.com).

 There are several other applications and projects that are bundled into this repository.